lycheeverse/lychee/README.md

           with a status code of 429, 500 and 501.

       --cookie-jar <COOKIE_JAR>
-          Tell lychee to read cookies from the given file.
+          Read and write cookies using the given file.
 Cookies will be stored in the cookie jar and sent with requests.
 New cookies will be stored in the cookie jar and existing cookies will be updated.